-Parents are encouraged to stay in close contact with the school.
-To visit the school, please make an appointment by calling 314.953.7700.
+Parents are encouraged to visit the school; however, visits to individual classrooms must be arranged in advance by contacting the teacher to schedule a visit.
 FOR THE SAFETY OF OUR STUDENTS, ALL VISITORS MUST REGISTER IN THE SCHOOL OFFICE UPON THEIR ARRIVAL.
-At this time, classroom visitations and observations are not permitted.
+Please check out at the office after your visit.